quan3010/academic-kickstart/content/talk/student-mobility-patterns.md

 +++
-title = "Students’ Mobility Patterns on Campus Post-Pandemic" date = 2020-05-01T12:00:00 publishDate = 2020-04-01
+title = "Students’ Mobility Patterns on Campus Post-Pandemic (MIDAS Grant: $30,000)" date = 2020-05-01 publishDate = 2020-04-01
 draft = false

-authors = ["Quan Nguyen"]

 summary = "This project explores students' mobility patterns on campus and their implications for the recovery of campus activities post-pandemic.
 Sponsored by MIDAS, the research was conducted in collaboration with Christopher Brooks, Daniel Romero, Tim McKay, and Ben Koester."